MathJSLab/mathjslab-calculator/help/en/markdown.md

 * `markdow(URL)`
+* `markdown()`

-Load markdown file from URL (absolute or relative) and display.
+If called with one parameter load markdown file from URL (absolute or relative) and display.

+If called with no parameter then show dialog to choose file to open from device.

 See also: `load`.